lucid-wei/g-cubed_teaching_model/site_src/4io_folder.md

 ## The configuration file

-The configuration file defines which files gcubed needs to read from, which years gcubed uses for its algorithms, and a few other configurable options during its calculation.
+The configuration2R164.csv defines which files gcubed python module needs to read from, which years gcubed uses for its algorithms, and a few other configurable options during its calculation.

 Usually information in this file does not need to be changed.